-You are invited to take part in this study if you are the parent or caregiver of a baby who is currently between 2 to 3 months of age and you plan to introduce your baby’s first complementary foods between the ages of 4 to 6 months.
+You are invited to take part in this study if you are the parent or caregiver of a baby who has not yet started solids and you plan to introduce your baby’s first complementary foods around 6 months of age.

 What is Nourish to Flourish?